 15 Best Beaches in Mallorca

-It is difficult to rank the beaches in Mallorca; while they are all beautiful, each of them presents certain charms that will appeal to some travelers more than others.
-The following list of 15 beaches in Mallorca comprises the opinions of both visitors and local residents who consider them to be the best for various reasons.
+There are a total of 262 beaches around the island and it is difficult to rank the beaches in Mallorca; while they are all beautiful, each of them presents certain charms that will appeal to some travelers more than others.

 Read also: Where to stay in Mallorca: Best Areas